jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 The
 `spring.boot.data.gemfire.cloud.cloudfoundry.service.cloudcache.name`
-property tells SBDG which PCC service instance to auto-configure.
+property tells [spring-boot-gemfire-name] which PCC service instance to auto-configure.

-If the PCC service instance identified by the property does not exist, SBDG throws an `IllegalStateException` stating the PCC service instance by name could not be found.
+If the PCC service instance identified by the property does not exist, [spring-boot-gemfire-name] throws an `IllegalStateException` stating the PCC service instance by name could not be found.

-If you did not set the property and your Spring Boot application is bound to multiple PCC service instances, SBDG auto-configures the first PCC service instance it finds by name, alphabetically.
+If you did not set the property and your Spring Boot application is bound to multiple PCC service instances, [spring-boot-gemfire-name] auto-configures the first PCC service instance it finds by name, alphabetically.

-If you did not set the property and no PCC service instance is found, SBDG logs a warning.
+If you did not set the property and no PCC service instance is found, [spring-boot-gemfire-name] logs a warning.

 ### Using Multiple Pivotal Cloud Cache Service Instances